Funmun-Games/legal/Privacy_Policy.md

 #### Access the personal data we hold about you.

-If there is a change to your personal information, or you no longer desire our Service, you may edit, update, or delete the data by making the change within your account settings in the game, by contacting the Support team's email (can also be found in our products) or by contacting us at [support@funmun.com](mailto:support@funmun.com).
+If you no longer desire our Service, you may delete the data by contacting the Support team's email (can also be found in our products) [support@funmun.com](mailto:support@funmun.com).
 We will provide you a copy of your personal information in an electronic format upon request.

 ### Cookies and similar technologies